top of page

 Click here to go to the Embark Website

-We test all our dogs and puppies through Embark
+We test all our dogs through Embark

 bottom of page